(A) Purpose

 (a) Voting membership includes:

-(i) Nine tenured faculty members appointed by the
+(i) Nine tenured faculty members appointed by the president;

-department chairs on the committee.
+chairs on the committee.

 (ii) A diversity of members representing the breadth of